@ Adobe Stock

 At first the hiking trail proper is fairly level, following an gentle elevated valley, and the trail is excellent and well-marked.
 After 45 minutes or so, your route climbs steeply up a long rocky slope to Gryteskaret pass.
 This is considered one of the most strenuous stretches of your Trolltunga hike.
 Gradually the impressive view opens up.

-At the top of Gryteskar, you will find this five-metre high boulder!
-Photo: Gun Evjen Koch
+At the top of Gryteskaret you will find this five-meter-high boulder!
+In winter, it is almost completely covered with snow.

 A grassy valley